Hire in Slovakia

 - By mutual agreement

-- Immediate termination – this can only be used in exceptional circumstances as defined in the Labour Code.
-The employer must terminate the employment within 2 months from becoming aware of the circumstances leading to immediate termination, and the latest within 1 year
+- Immediate termination can only be used in exceptional circumstances as defined in the Labor Code (the employer must terminate the employment within two months from becoming aware of the circumstances leading to immediate termination and the latest within one year)

 - During the probation period